 Those little tiny sprigs in the above photo, bottom left corner, those are the Dwarf Alberta Spruce that I paid a dollar for.
 The white stuff is snow.

 Our youngest Kevin moving Dwarf Alberta Spruce plants with his little wheelbarrow.
 He would have been three.
-Today he is the father of a one year old girl and they are expecting a baby boy maybe this week or next!
-(March 2016)
+Today he has two kids, a boy, and a girl! (as of March 2020)

 Duston would have been about 8 years old in this photo.
 Many of you know Duston, he works in the business with me full time now and he is a brilliant Internet Marketer.
 Duston and I did a Webinar Series on Marketing/Internet Marketing, and if you participated in that, you know how smart he is!

 Duston and his wife have three boys.
-Kevin and his wife Gracie have a one year old daughter and are expecting a little boy in the next two weeks!!!!! (march 2016) You can meet all of the kids here!
+You can meet all of the kids here!

 I know you are going to find this unbelievable, but the area where you see Duston and Kevin sitting in the wheelbarrows in the above photo became what you see in this photo a few years later.